MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 - The branch protection rule for the main branch.
 - A successfully completed Action in your GitHub repo.
-- An event in the GitHub Action that ensures the workflow is triggered by a merged pull request.
+- An event in the GitHub Action that ensures the workflow is triggered by a new pull request.

 ## Useful resources